Social Anxiety, Chemical Imbalances in the Brain,

 When our neural pathways and associations change, our brain chemistry also changes.
 This is a permanent change, because you have practiced the new methods and concepts (i.e., the cognitive therapy) into your brain repetitiously, thus creating new neural associations.
 The more dense these neural associations are, the more you have recovered from social anxiety.

 Cognitive therapy is nothing more than learning the appropriate strategies, methods, and concepts so that our brains can change.
-Our new neural pathways continue to grow and our new feelings, beliefs, and thoughts changed automatically, too.
+Through proper treatment, our new neural pathways continue to grow and our new feelings, beliefs, and thoughts changed automatically, too.

 The human brain is not limited in terms of learning.
 You can learn all you want, and keep learning until the day you die.